Give2Peer/g2p-client-android/README.md

 - [x] Feature: display a count of available characters when relevant.
 - [x] BugHunt: automatic geolocation when adding an item.
 - [x] Design:  a splash of color.
+- [ ] Feature: thumbnail image in the map's item marker's info window.